-- The board of Director Meetings
+- The Board of Director Meetings

+- Academic Board Meetings

 - The Programme Team meetings

-- The Quality Assurance Committee
+- The Academic Standards & Quality Committee

-- The Examination Board
+- The Education & Learner Experience Committee

+- Research and Innovation Committee

-- The results approval panel meetings
+- The Results Approval Panel meetings

-- Programme Manager/Head of Departments monthly reports
+- Programme Manager monthly reports

 - Learner Evaluations reports and action plans

 - Programme completion and evaluation plans

 - Self-evaluation departmental reports

 - Monthly tutor reports

 - Tutor Team meetings

-- Student Representatives
+- Learner Representatives

 The effectiveness of the Quality Assurance policies and procedures of Portobello Institute is reported on yearly basis to the Managing Director.
-Recommendations for change at any stage throughout an academic year will be reviewed by the Head of Quality and College Director; the Quality Assurance systems will reflect any changes approved by these two members of staff.
+Recommendations for change at any stage throughout an academic year will be reviewed by the Quality Manager and College Director.
+The Quality Assurance systems will reflect any changes approved by these two members of staff.

-1.21 Students as Stakeholders in their education
+1.23 Learners as Stakeholders in their education

-Portobello Institute see students as key stakeholders in their learning experience at the Institute.
-The Institute endeavours to promote student participation at various levels within institute life, including at institutional and programme level.
-Student engagement roles include:
+Portobello Institute see learners as key stakeholders in their learning experience at the Institute.
+The Institute endeavours to promote learner participation at various levels within institute life, including at institutional and programme level.
+Learner engagement roles include:

-- Student class representatives
+- Learner class representatives

 - Attendance at specific programme team meetings

 - Mentoring and sharing roles

-1.22 Student Representatives
+1.24 Learner Representatives

-Student representatives are typically nominated at a group level within programmes.
-The Institute will facilitate the student group in nominating a representative.
-Student representatives have various responsibilities, including, but not limited to:
+Learner representatives are typically nominated at a group level within programmes.
+The Institute will facilitate the learner group in nominating a representative.
+Learner representatives have various responsibilities, including, but not limited to:

-- Attendance at programme team meetings where requested - Acting as a representative for general group-level issues between the Institute and their group or nominated group - Acting on behalf of individual students in special circumstances where they may require representation
+- Attendance at programme team meetings, where requested - Acting as a representative for general group-level issues between the Institute and their group or nominated group - Acting on behalf of individual learners in special circumstances where they may require representation